PopnPrimp/popgym/resources.md

 * [Creative Interventions Toolkit](http://www.creative-interventions.org/tools/toolkit/)- "Creative Interventions Toolkit: A Practical Guide to Stop Interpersonal Violence"
 * [The Revolution Starts at Home (zine)](http://criticalresistance.org/wp-content/uploads/2014/05/Revolution-starts-at-home-zine.pdf)
 * [Support NYC Links and Resources](https://supportny.org/links/)- a ton of great links going to orgs doing various forms of accountability work.
+* [How to Support A Survivor of Sexual Violence](https://bushwickdaily.com/bushwick/categories/mind-and-body/5726-ask-niki-support-sexual-violence-survivor)- Some tips on support

 ### Know Your Rights
 * [NLG Know your Rights in English, Spanish, Arabic, Bengali, and Urdu](https://www.nlg.org/know-your-rights/)